cryptiddddd/lilhaljr/README.md

 - Socially engaging with answers like "Yes."
 - Interacting with and pondering natural conversations, contributing an observation.
 "Interesting."

-He will also shut up for 45-75 minutes if told to.
+He will also shut up when told.

 ---